 “What about Esmerelda?
 We can’t just leave her.
 She’s in a lot of pain.”

 Janet was adamant about not going to the hospital.
 Andrea took her back to the hotel room, while Marko went to the nearest convenience store for antiseptic and bandages.
 Janet paced around the room, unable to get the sound of Esmerelda’s labored breathing out of her mind.
 Flashes of their fight tormented her.
 Andrea urged Janet to sit down and relax, lest she make the bleeding worse.
 The abrasions and bruises visible in the stark light of the hotel room told Andrea how hard her sister had fought.
-Inexplicably, Andrea got angry at her sister for nearly getting herself killed
+Inexplicably, the thought of losing her sister made Andrea anxious.

 Marko returned and attended to Janet’s wounds.
-He wanted to ask her questions about what had gone on in that shop but she appeared to be in shock.
-The last thing Marko wanted to do was to make her worse by asking questions that made her relive the incident.
+He wanted to ask her questions about what had gone on in that shop, but she still appeared to be in shock.
+The last thing Marko wanted to do was to further traumatize her by asking questions which made her dredge up any grisly details.
 As if she had just read his mind, Janet looked up at him.

 “I don’t mind if you want to ask me questions Marko.
 I’m trying to make sense of things myself.”

 Categories: The Doorkeepers (Supernatural)